NatanVachon/IRAP_ML/README.md

   And to leave it type:
   `conda deactivate`

-  Now, let's install the libraries we need.
+  Once you are in the virtual environement, let's install the libraries we need.
   To install the needed libraries, type the following commands in the anaconda command prompt:
   ```
   conda install numpy